A: Open "Program and Features" in Control Panel. Behind "Anywhere365 Reception Attendant" you can see the current version, also of all the plugins.

 A: An issue can be that the frequent contacts aren’t refreshing on the Attendant.

 The Attendant only refreshes the frequent contacts on its startup.
-In the advanced UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers. settings within the Attendant the default setting for getting the frequent contacts, is set to 300 days, meaning that the Attendant shows the most frequent contacts for the past 300 days.
+In the advanced UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs. settings within the Attendant the default setting for getting the frequent contacts, is set to 300 days, meaning that the Attendant shows the most frequent contacts for the past 300 days.
 A contact is only a frequent contact when there has been a transfer made to it.

 Since the UCC thinks that, when an agent gets a call from the queue, it is a transfer from the UCC to the agent.
 Therefore the agents (or receptionists) will be on the top of the list.
 And since they make so much transfers, there won’t be much diversification in this list.
 To see if the feature works accordingly we suggest to lower the amount of days within the advanced UCC settings in the Attendant.

 A: It sometimes occurs that one or all of the above items are not displayed on the Attendant.
 First of all, make sure the settings on the UCC settings page are filled in correctly.